Nagibs/Nagibs/README.md

 <hr>

 ## Know More About Me? 👨‍💻 😄
-Originally an Engineering team leader and a Project Manager with 13+ years of professional experience in the telecommunication industry who is pivoting into Data Science.

-This aligns naturally with my superior analytical and planning skills.
-Data analytics, delivering actionable insights, taking data driven decisions, creating and presenting dashboards for all levels of stakeholders was somehow a day-to-day work, beside planning and managing multi-million-dollars projects.
+I am a highly skilled Data Management & Analytics professional with over 14+ years of experience in the telecom and tech industries.
+With a proven track record in data management, data science, and prescriptive analytics, include successful launch of multiple end-to-end data solutions and automation.
+Proficient in developing analytical and descriptive models, I collaborate closely with senior management and cross-functional teams to provide actionable business insights, enabling informed decision-making.

 - 💡 I'm interested in all things data: **Data Science, Machine Learning, Data Engineering, Big Data and Cloud**
 - 📫 How to reach me?
 Through [**Email**](mailto:nagibs@gmail.com) or [**LinkedIn**](https://www.linkedin.com/in/ahmednagib/)